 The industrial sector consists of several energy intensive sectors, such as the iron and steel sectors as well as smaller producers such as the automotive industry.
 In SATIM, two methodologies are applied to model industrial energy consumption.
 The first method (approach one) relies on estimates of energy service needs (lighting, cooling etc), the second method (approach two) utilises an estimate of the energy intensity of industrial technology processes.
 Approach two is typically applied to sectors where products are more uniform and the energy intensity of production is high.
 Both approaches are described in more detail below.

-Approach one is applied to the mining, chemicals, food beverages and tobacco, precious and non-feroorus metals and gereral manufacturing.
-In this appraoch an estimate of the total useful energy service requirement (e.g. Process heat, compressed air, etc), per unit of output or value added, and the efficiency at which energy services are met are exogenously specified and allow the model to endogenously determine final energy consumption for each energy service in the sub-sector.
+Approach one is applied to the mining, chemicals, food beverages and tobacco, precious and non-ferrous metals and general manufacturing.
+In this approach an estimate of the total useful energy service requirement (e.g. Process heat, compressed air, etc), per unit of output or value added, and the efficiency at which energy services are met are exogenously specified and allow the model to endogenously determine final energy consumption for each energy service in the sub-sector.
 The driver of industrial energy consumption is therefore the demand for useful energy services U. This is demonstrated in Figure 6, where the level of useful energy services needed, in this case process heating, and the efficiency of the boiler, determines the amount of final energy (coal) consumed.